rdp/ffmpeg-windows-build-helpers/README.md

 To run the script, either build in windows, or build in linux (cross compiles to build windows executables).
 Building in linux takes less time overall, but requires a linux box or VM.
 Building in windows takes "quite awhile" but avoids the need of needing linux installed somewhere.
+I do have some "distro release builds" of running the script here: https://sourceforge.net/projects/ffmpegwindowsbi/files

 To build in windows (uses the native'ish cygwin):